 The Scottish Music Programme runs for 3 days (Wednesday 29 – Friday 31 December) within the historic Greyfriars Kirk and will feature music from singer-songwriters Dougie MacLean, Eddi Reader and contemporary folk act, Breabach.

 The Torchlight Procession.
 Igniting Edinburgh’s Hogmanay celebrations, this popular event returns to the city centre on Thursday 30 December.
 Spread out between 4pm and 9pm to allow for a safer environment, participants will collect their torches from three locations around the city (Waverley Bridge, West Parliament Square or Bristo Square) and then start the Procession on the Royal Mile between North Bridge and St Mary’s Street, before finishing at Holyrood Park.

 A fresh take on the world-famous Edinburgh’s Hogmanay Street Party, Party at the Bells will take place on Friday 31 December with a reduced audience of 30,000 to enjoy the countdown celebrations.
-Artists will be announced in the coming weeks and will perform on the Ross Bandstand to 3,500 people with a Garden Access Ticket and will be streamed onto a series of screens to the audience with a Street Access Ticket on Princes Street.
+Grammy-winning electronic music duo Basement Jaxx and Scottish DJ and presenter, Arielle Free will perform on the Ross Bandstand to 3,500 people with a Garden Access Ticket.
+The event will also be streamed onto a series of screens to the audience with a Street Access Ticket on Princes Street.

 The iconic midnight Fireworks Display will once again be back at Edinburgh Castle.

 Fusing the work of Scottish writers, artists & musicians, Message from the Skies will once again light up Edinburgh’s skyline on Saturday 1 January.
 Full details to be announced in due course.